Indoqa/logspace/configuration-hq-system-properties.md

 -Dlog-path=/logspace/logs
 ```

-The Logspace port can be configured via the systemproperty `port`, e.g.
+The Logspace port can be configured via the system property `port`, e.g.

 ```
 -Dport=4569
 ```

-To configure the url to solr set the systemproperty `logspace.solr.base-url=`, e.g.
+To configure the url to Apache Solr set the system property `logspace.solr.base-url=`, e.g.

 ```
 -Dlogspace.solr.base-url=http://localhost:8983/solr/logspace.